NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 How visible this feature will be is somewhat questionable, due to factors discussed a bit later.
 But because it is built into all forms of initialization, visibility is irrelevant.
 Users who need to write an indirect initialization function cannot help but allow this syntax to work.

-One really important downside here is that this creates lots of complexity in the initialization rules, which are not known for being simple.
+One really important downside here is that this creates lots of complexity in the initialization rules, which are already not known for being simple.
 What happens if the first two parameters to the initializer are `construct_init_t` and `list_init_t`?
 Should this mean list-initialization of the parameters that aren't of those types?
 Or does it mean constructor initialization, with the first argument to the constructor being of type `list_init_t`?

 Also, how do these types behave on initialization?
 With a library-only solution, they behaved exactly like ordinary types.
 Once these types are part of general initialization, they start doing odd things: